LionelBeato/appendix/README.md

 - *abstract/abstract class* : in Java, a class implementation that must be overridden if extended.
 Abstract code has no direct implementation when declared.

-- *absraction* : the concept that code implementation should be hidden or obfuscated.
+- *abstraction* : the concept that code implementation should be hidden or obfuscated.

 ## B